-debug_free - Free allocated memory Format
+debug free - Free allocated memory Format

 '''

-#include <stdlib.h> / also in <malloc.h> /
+/ also in <malloc.h> /

+#include <stdlib.h>

 void debug free(void ptr, const char file, size t line);

 '''

 This is the debug version of free.
 Like free, it frees the block of memory pointed to by ptr. debug_free makes an implicit call to the heap_check function, and stores the file name file and the line number line where the memory is freed.